EclairJS/eclairjs-node/README.md

 TryIt
 ===================
 The easiest and fastest way to try things out is with the Dockerfile supplied for this project.
+Everything you need to get started with **EclairJS** is setup in the Docker container including a simple Spark "hello world" example which does a word count of the top ten most occurring words found in a text file.

 **Please see [Using-the-Docker-Container](https://github.com/EclairJS/eclairjs-node/wikis/Using-the-Docker-Container).**